nashysolutions/error-presentation/README.md

 # Error Presentation

-A lightweight Swift package for defining **clean, user-friendly, localised error messages** in iOS, macOS, and other Apple platform apps.
+A lightweight Swift package for defining **clean, user-friendly, localised error messages**.

 This package introduces a single, purposeful protocol — `LocalizedCustomerFacingError` — to help you avoid leaking internal details into your user interface, while still supporting developer-friendly logging and diagnostics.